-Baked until deeply golden and topped with swirls of vanilla bean frosting, these make ahead cinnamon rolls are perfect for weekend brunch, Easter morning, and any day that calls for a little extra sweetness!
+Baked until deeply golden and topped with swirls of vanilla frosting, these make ahead cinnamon rolls are perfect for weekend brunch, Christmas morning, and any day that calls for a little extra sweetness!

 Authentic French Brioche